linuxdeepin/dde-manual-content/src/assets/dde/en_US/p_dde.md

 ### Icons on Dock

-In the Dock, there are icons of Launcher, applications, system tray, and plugins.
+In the Dock, there are icons of Launcher, applications, system tray, plugin icons and so on.

 ![1|fashion](fig/p_efficient.png)